TartanLlama/tartanllama.github.io/_posts/2017-11-30-optional-expected.md

 }
 {% endhighlight %}

+`and_then` and `map` for `expected` acts in much the same way an for `optional`: if there is an expected value then the given function will be called with that value, otherwise the stored unexpected value will be returned.
+Additionally, we could add a `map_error` function which allows mapping functions over unexpected values.

-The real power of this comes when we begin to chain operations together.
+The real power of these functions comes when we begin to chain operations together.
 Let's look at that original `get_cute_cat` implementation again:

 {% highlight cpp %}
 std::optional<image_view> get_cute_cat (image_view img) {e